subquery/documentation/docs/subquery_network/kepler/indexers/install-indexer-locally.md

 - [Docker](https://docs.docker.com/get-docker/) - It contains all the required images to run the entire Web3 application.

-### Step 1 - Clone the Indexing Service Repo
+### Step 1 - Download the Indexer Service file

-- Clone the indexing services repository to your local machine.
-This repository contains a `docker-compose.yml` file, which consists of all the images to build and start the various applications.
+- Donwloand indexing services `docker-compose.yml` file to you machine, which consists of all the images to build and start the various applications.

 ```bash
 mkdir subquery-indexer && cd subquery-indexer